Steve-Teal/myco-fpga/README.md

 The emulator is pre-assembled and stored in the file **myco-mem.vhd**.
 The source code **myco.asm** can be modified with a text editor and assembled using the PASM assembler.
 The PASM assembler is available [here](https://github.com/Steve-Teal/pumpkin-cpu)

-To run this command to assemble the emulator.
+Run this command to assemble the emulator.

 ```